The Next Generation of NLDC

 Check back for future rebroadcast dates of this NLDC Leadership Webinar!

 NLDC 2017 The Next Generation

 Planning and preparation is underway for the full production of NLDC 2017 The Next Generation.
 Dates, venue and pertinent details will begin being announced late May 2016.

 All of us at NLDC thank you for your past participation and commitment to our conference.
 We trust that you will share our enthusiasm as we plan and produce NLDC 2017 and that you will be able to join us as we launch the new National Leadership Development Conference – For Supply Chain Executives.

 NLDC Board of Advisors:

-NLDC 2013 is being developed in cooperation with NLDC’s distinguished Board of Advisors.
+NLDC is developed in cooperation with NLDC’s distinguished Board of Advisors.
 We wish to acknowledge and thank them for their contributions:

 Rick D. Blasgen